megamp15/LotteryInformationDownloader/README.md

     		- Error Button = Clickable when there is an error.
 Otherwise no error was found.

     		- Exit Button  = Exit the downloader and interface.

+		- Version Button = Webdriver version to download from https://chromedriver.chromium.org/downloads/ Get the closest version to the one shown in the message box.